What is effective altruism?

 So, if we can find new, neglected ways to improve the decision-making of important actors, that could be a route to having a big impact.
 And it seems like there are some promising solutions that could achieve this.

 Some examples of what’s been done

 Many global problems are exacerbated by a lack of trustworthy information.
-Metaculus is a non-profit that identifies important questions, such as the chance of Russia invading Ukraine, aggregates forecasts made by hundreds of forecasters, and weighs them by their past accuracy.
-Metaculus gave a probability of a Russian invasion of Ukraine of 47% by mid January 2022, and 80% shortly before the invasion on the 24th of February – a time when many pundits, journalists and experts were saying it definitely wouldn’t happen.
+Metaculus is a forecasting technology platform that identifies important questions (such as the chance of Russia invading Ukraine), aggregates forecasts made by hundreds of forecasters, and weighs them by their past accuracy.
+Metaculus gave a probability of a Russian invasion of Ukraine of 47% by mid January 2022, and 80% shortly before the invasion on the 24th of February21 – a time when many pundits, journalists and experts were saying it definitely wouldn’t happen.

 The Global Priorities Institute at the University of Oxford does foundational research at the intersection of philosophy and economics into how key decision-makers can identify the world’s most pressing problems.
 It has helped to create a new academic field of global priorities research, creating a research agenda, publishing tens of papers, and helping to inspire relevant research at Harvard, NYU, UT Austin, Yale, Princeton and elsewhere.